-The first in a musical odyssey of electronic soundscapes and sculptures that has combined equal parts art and artifice.
+The first in a musical odyssey of electronic soundscapes and sculptures that combines equal parts art and artifice.

 Kronomyth 1.0: Mind candy, ear licked.